Welcome to Snugfortune!

 I was definitely impressed.
 It made “click” in my head.
 This is exactly what I wanted my strategy to be based on (more about my strategy: here).

 Only a couple of months later I’ve opened a brokerage account and bought my first share in May 2015.
 I was proud as hell.
 Since then I committed to stick to the plan.
 I don’t chase to beat the market, nor do I want to find the next Google.
 Been there, done that.
 Whereas capital appreciation is reassuring, what I really focus on are increasing rewards from my holdings.
-One happy day they will represent my snug fortune – an income stream that I can live from.
+One happy day they will represent my snug fortune – an income stream that will allow me to be the master of my own time.

 Happy investing to you all!